History MAStudy level: Postgraduate

 During the first two semesters you will study seven mandatory modules based around the key themes of the MA.
 In the final semester you will complete a 15,000-word dissertation based on a research topic you choose.
 Modules are typically 15 credit modules except for War, Media and Society in the Twentieth Century (which is 30 credits and includes an induction to the MA), Leading Diverse Workforces (which is 10 credits) and the dissertation module which is 50 credits.

-During semester one, students can apply for the extended route, which offers an opportunity to reflect upon and gain professional experience through three semesters of internship or placement2 with a host of different organisations.
+During semester one, students can apply for the extended route, which offers an opportunity to reflect upon and gain professional experience through three semesters of internship or placement with a host of different organisations.2 Please see the module section for further information.

 This course can be offered on a part-time basis.
 Whilst we would like to give you all the information about our part-time offering here, it is tailored for each course each year depending on the number of part-time applicants.
 Therefore, the part-time teaching arrangements vary.
 Request further information about part-time study.